surya818/hivemq-edge-test/README.md

 1. Clone this repo </br>
 2. Navigate to root directory of the repo </br>
 3. Build the docker image with command ==> **docker build -t hivemq-edge-tests:1.0 .** </br>
-4. Verify docker image is built successfully
+4. Verify docker image is built successfully using docker images command
 5. Run the docker image in a container, which will run the tests and save the test reports locally, in the host machine </br>
    **docker run -v <TESTOUTPUT_PATH>:/opt/hivemq/lib/build/reports hivemq-edge-tests:1.0 </br>**
    Change the TESTOUTPUT_PATH to your desired location to save test results